Jeanie McIntyre, President

 Nick Russell, Hanover, NH – Nick is is a Partner at Tuckerman Capital, an investment firm based in Hanover where he invests in small manufacturing and industrial services businesses throughout North America.
 Nick is a graduate of Dartmouth College and the Tuck School of Business.
 He has served as an advisor to the Vermont Institute of Natural Science (VINS) and is an active member of the Dartmouth Alumni Council.
 Nick’s wife, Jennifer Caine, is a painter and faculty member in the Studio Art Department at Dartmouth.
 Nick and Jen are passionate about land and nature conservation issues, a raison d’être that was instilled in Jen from childhood growing up along the decreasingly rural Connecticut shoreline.
 Jen’s late father was active in land conservation activities in Connecticut and passed his values along to Jen and Nick.
 They live in town in Hanover, spend much of their free time hiking or running (usually with their dog) amongst the Upper Valley’s trails and public forests, and are also frequently found wandering the many conserved parcels at the southern end of the Connecticut River Valley in Lyme, Connecticut.

 Bob Wetzel, Lyme, NH – Bob is a ‘gentleman farmer’, passionate gardener and private investor.
 He retired in 2002 after a 20-year career with Accenture, formerly Arthur Andersen/Andersen Consulting.
-He lives on a small farm in Lyme, NH.
-He manages that property and others in the Upper Valley together with local farmers.
+He lives in Hartland, VT and has owned and managed farmland tracts in the Upper Valley together with local farmers.
 Bob has served on the Board of Overseers of the Hopkins Center and is past-Chairman of that Board, and of the Board of Overseers of the Hood Museum of Art; and is the Co-Chairman of the Hopkins Center Members.
 He received an AB in Economics and Theater from Dartmouth in 1975; and an MM in Finance and Marketing from the J.L.
 Kellogg School at Northwestern in 1982.